She called it “the spin cycle.”

 When the answer feels like no, everything breaks.
 Small issues become existential threats.
 Every silence feels like abandonment.
 Every criticism feels like rejection.

-The path out of a toxic cycle doesn’t start with changing your partner.
+The path out of a toxic cycle does not start with changing your partner.
 It starts with understanding what both of you are really fighting about.
 Underneath the shouting and the silence, underneath the blame and the withdrawal, there are two people asking the same terrified question.